delliott0000/PyDoorBuilder/API/Subprotocol/Common.md

 # Introduction
-This file documents shared behaviour and workflows that are used in our WebSocket subprotocol.
+This file documents shared behaviour and workflows that are used in the WebSocket subprotocol.

 It is recommended to read through [HTTP](../HTTP) in its entirety first.